theQRL/docs.theqrl.org/_docs/wallet/basics.md

 	* This will allow you to transfer the remaining Quanta to a new wallet with available OTS index's
 	* This file can be stored on a USB flash drive in a safe place

+* * *

 {::comment}
-FIXME - Trim down content here and move this into it's own writeup.
+FIXME - move this into it's own write-ups.
+Oe for each topic, OTS key index, Slaves.json

-* * *

 ### OTS Key Usage